Keywords: Citizenship amendment Act, Article 14, intelligible differentia basic structure, Hindu Rashtra, minority rights

 IS DIFFERENTIAL TREATMENT NEW TO INDIA?

 The reservation facilities for Scheduled Caste, Scheduled Tribe and later other backward castes (OBC) were provided.
-Following SC judgement in 1993, Article 16 was amended to extend the reservations in promotions and through 85th amendment to give the benefit of consequential seniority to SC/ST candidates promoted under reservation.
+Article 16 was amended following the SC judgement in 1993 to extend the reservations in promotions and through 85th amendment to give the benefit of consequential seniority to SC/ST candidates promoted under reservation.

 Religious minorities, through Article 29 and Article 30 which states: I).
 “Protection of interests of minorities: